Esqarrouth/Cool-Quotes/README.md

 The road to success is always under construction.|Arnold Palmer I will tell you how to become rich.
 Close the doors.
 Be fearful when others are greedy.
 Be greedy when others are fearful.|Warren Buffet
 “This one Yahoo engineer, a real genius, was talking to me about his research on auction theory,” he says.
 “I said to him, ‘Do you ever think your talents would be better deployed on health care or Social Security?’
 He said, ‘I went to the Department of Health and Human Services that was dealing with drug pricing because I had an idea, and they wouldn’t let me in.’ ” The U.S. has such a backward way of resourcing government, he says, that it can’t make use of novel ideas.|Joel Stein
+Of course we're destined to fail.
+That's what entrepreneurship is.
+That's what-- when you try to do something new, the chances are you're gonna fail.
+And I think that in-- when we're 21 or 22, whenever-- all of our friends are graduating college, I think we'll be far more likely to succeed than they will be.|Alex Kiselev

 #Tech Quotes